Spicy Golden Salsa

 HOW TO MAKE THIS RECIPE

-Toast chiles: In a separate comal or pan, slightly toast chiles for about 3 minutes or until they release their aromas.
+- In a comal or flat pan over medium heat, lightly toast chiles for about 3 minutes or until they release their aromas.
 Move frequently to avoid burning.
 Remove from heat.

 HOW TO STORE

-Store in an airtight container or jar in the refrigerator for up to one month.
+Store salsa in an airtight container or jar in the refrigerator for up to one month.

 - Tangy Tomatillo Salsa with Chile de Árbol